 2015: Mirjam felt that it was about time we had an Ipswich venue and began monthly milongas at Degeros Bar.
 After 4 years of running classes and milongas at East Bergholt Geoff and Eileen decided to take a break and the last event at East Bergholt was held on Jan 6 2016.
 At the same time the excellent Manor Ballroom became free and we grabbed it for monthly milongas on a Thursday (the milongas being run by a rota of people).
 Graham Harrad joined the committee taking from Penny in organising guest teachers at Henley.
 He also started doing some of the teaching as well as doing more DJing.

 2016: Mirjam stands down as chair but continues to run the Pump and Grind Bar Milongas.
 Mandy takes over as interim chair.
 Amanda Brakels and Phil Wilmott join the committee.
 This year is the tenth anniversary of Suffolk Tango so celebrated with our largest milonga ever.
 We were pleased that Kate and Tony were able to join our celebration.
 In addition we continue working with Bury Tango on several events.
 The beginners classes run by Richard and Mandy move from Kesgrave to the Richard’s Room at Martlesham, a more intimate space.

 2017: Rosemary takes over as chair and David and Julia Faulkner join our committee and offer to run a regular praticlonga in the weeks between practicas at Martlesham Leisure.
-Graham starts regular monthly milongas at The charismatic Rep in Ipswich which have a lovely buz and attract people from far afield.
+Graham starts regular monthly milongas at the charismatic Rep in Ipswich which has a lovely buz and attract people from far afield.

 Future Years: A far cry from when we all started and Suffolk was a tango desert but we are still a group of volunteers with aim of building a vibrant tango community in Suffolk, please support us by getting involved.